 Okay, while personally I did not have THAT many plates of Char Kway Teow, I think some of memorable ones I can find in Singapore include Outram Park Fried Kway Teow Mee (Hong Lim Food Centre), No. 18 Zion Road Fried Kway Teow (Zion Road Food Centre), Hai Kee Char Kway Teow (Telok Blangah Crescent), Guan Kee Fried Kway Teow (Ghim Moh), and this.

-The stall has placed the humble Char Kway Teow in the global food scene when it garnered the top attention in the World Street Food Congress in 2017.
+The stall has placed the humble Char Kway Teow in the global food scene when it Anthony Bourdain wanted to be featured this noodles in his Bourdain Market in New York, commenting “How can anything this ugly be this good!”

 It is also listed in the Singapore Michelin Guide with a “Michelin Plate”.